What Is Hyperautomation? How Smart Enterprises Turn Data Into Decisions

 - Customer service agents that resolve complex issues without human intervention

-Hybrid Computing Architectures
+How Will Hybrid Computing Architectures Shape Hyperautomation?

-- Real-time processing at the edge for IoT and autonomous systems
+- Real-time processing at the edge — For IoT and autonomous systems

-- Massive-scale data analysis in the cloud
+- Massive-scale data analysis in the cloud — For enterprise analytics

-- Quantum computing for optimization problems
+- Quantum computing — For complex optimization problems

-- Energy-efficient neuromorphic chips for AI inference
+- Energy-efficient neuromorphic chips — For AI inference at scale

-Sustainable Hyperautomation
+What Does Sustainable Hyperautomation Look Like?

 As environmental concerns grow, organizations are focusing on energy-efficient computing and sustainable automation practices: